 The broth here is most similar to what you would find in the north; however, the Hoi An touch does transform it into a more unique bowl.
 They add all the typical elements of Hoi An pho (satay peanuts, bean sprouts and pickled green papaya).
 A lovely old couple runs the place, and they will show you how to eat your pho, going as far as making you a mint herb salad with chilli on the house.
 Get away from other tourists at this lovely, local, authentic spot with excellent service and good food.

 Pho Lien Restaurant

-A popular spot for both locals and tourists, Pho Lien (pronounced “Lee-uhn”) located in the heart of the Old Town.
+A popular spot for both locals and tourists, Pho Lien (pronounced “Lee-uhn”) recently relocated from the heart of the Old Town to An Hoi Islet.
 This restaurant has a huge sign making it hard to miss.
 Once you enter, you’ll see several women working and lounging in front.
 The place is very Vietnamese: gritty with metal tables and metal stools for seating, so it’s definitely not known for its ambience but very authentic.
 The napkins are recycled paper (that’s how you know it’s very local).
 You can get a bowl of pho with prices ranging from 35,000 to 50,000 VND (1.50 to 2.15 USD), depending on what you want in your bowl.